Two cafes offer a healthy boost!

-Gluten is essential a mixture of two proteins; a substance present in cereal grains, especially wheat, that is responsible for the elastic texture of dough.
+Gluten is essentially a mixture of two proteins– a substance present in cereal grains, especially wheat, that is responsible for the elastic texture of dough.
 While many people have a gluten intolerance, many others are realizing that even without an intolerance, gluten, additives, and other preservatives are causing inflammation within the digestive system that creates a whole host of illnesses–rheumatoid arthritis for example.
 For some, it can become debilitating, causing extreme pain, joint issues, stomach upset, and immobility.

 Two Wheels Cafe, on Ellicott St. in Buffalo, offers a quick-service breakfast and lunchtime destination that stands to be the first of its kind in the neighborhood.

 Having just opened in April, Two Wheels Café’s is dedicated to the gluten-free community.
 Owners Susan Adamucci and Lisa Biggs turn out a truly delectable selection of baked treats like scones, cupcakes, quick breads, and whoopee pies, as well as savory, substantial fare like wraps, salads, and quiche.
 Just about everything is made in house, including two daily soups and all their salad dressings.
 And every day, sweet and savory vegan and vegetarian options abound.
 With a dedicated kitchen that takes the worry out of cross-contamination, Adamucci and Bigg’s efforts to cater to as much of the gluten-free population as possible has not gone unnoticed.